wwwehr/nearai/aws_runner/README.md

 # NearAI AWS Runner
 A docker container that runs on AWS Lambda to run NearAI agents.
- * This is invoked by the NearAI Api server or NearAI cli.
+ * This is invoked by the NearAI Api server or the NearAI cli agent run_remote command.
- * The runner calls back to the NearAI Api server for inference, to fetch agent code, and to fetch and store environments (store not implemented yet).
+ * The runner calls back to the NearAI Api server for inference, to fetch agent code, and to fetch and store environments.
+An environment is the files that result from an agent run, which will always include chat.txt and system.log.txt files.

 ## Local testing
-__Docker must be run from the root of the repository so the Dockerfile can pull in openapi_client.__
+__Docker must be run from the root of the repository so the Dockerfile can pull in the openapi_client and shared directories.__

 Note the dash before the framework name when passing a framework.
 The deploy script adds the dash but here it must be added manually.

 Base framework `docker build -f aws_runner/Dockerfile --platform linux/amd64 --build-arg -t nearai-runner:test .`

-LangGraph framework `docker build -f aws_runner/Dockerfile --platform linux/amd64 --build-arg FRAMEWORK=-langgraph -t nearai-runner:test .`
+LangGraph framework `docker build -f aws_runner/Dockerfile --platform linux/amd64 --build-arg FRAMEWORK=-langgraph-1-4 -t nearai-runner:test .`

 Then `docker run --platform linux/amd64 -p 9000:8080 nearai-runner:test` will start the server on port 9000.